 Since Shopify is Software-as-a-Solution, it shines a bit brighter when it comes to support.
 Shopify offers 24/7 support for all levels of its service, including hardware support for POS devices.
 WooCommerce support is available through a help desk that’s manned by the app’s developers.
 You can also access documentation for the software, which can be helpful for those who are at intermediate or higher levels when it comes to web development or coding.

 Both solutions support the type of security required to run a safe online retail store with shopping cart functions.
 Shopify includes SSL certificates out of the box, so there’s not much a user has to do to set it up.
-WooCommerce users will have to purchase their own SSL certificates or set them up through their host provider, which does mean you have to take another important step in setting up your e-commerce site.
+WooCommerce users will have to purchase their own SSL certificates or set them up through their host provider which is vital for your WordPress website security.
+This means you have to take another important step in setting up your eCommerce site.

-Still not sure which e-commerce platform to choose?
-Contact the experts at WordPress SitePlan to help your site today!
+Still not sure which eCommerce platform to choose?
+Contact the WordPress experts at WP SitePlan to help your site today!